beothorn/greement/README.md

 Put all squares, except the green ones, on the table facing down on a 10x10 grid.
 Each player must choose a square to be his starting square.
 The square must not be connected to any other player starting square.
-If the player chooses a mountain or a lake he must choose another square.
+If the player chooses a mountain, a lake or a gold mine he must choose another square.
 After all players have chosen their starting squares turn all squares up.
 The player will have to buy the chosen square, so if a player chose a gold mine or land, he will have to pay the starting price.